antrea-io/antrea/test/e2e/README.md

 all other queries will be forwarded to the proxy over IPv6, and the proxy will then forward them to the default resolver for the Node (this time over IPv4).
-This means that all DNS queries from the Pods should succeed, even though the returned public IP addresses (IPv4 and / or IPv6) are no accessible.
+This means that all DNS queries from the Pods should succeed, even though the returned public IP addresses (IPv4 and / or IPv6) are not accessible.

+You may need more recent versions of the dependencies (virtualbox, vagrant, ansible) than the ones listed above when creating an IPv6 cluster.
+The following versions were tested successfully:

+* `vagrant 2.2.14`
+* `ansible 2.9.18`
+* `virtualbox 5.2`

 #### Debugging